Eumenes316/ZPrefix/README.md

 Full stack web app for inventory management.
 Users can login and perform CRUD ops on the inventory.
-This app was built with a react front end, & express and SQLite for the backend.
+This app was built with a react front end, & express and SQLite for the backend/data storage.
 Passwords are hashed using bcrypt before storing in the database.
 JWT is used for maintaining user sessions.
 API endpoints are protected and require authentication

 API Endpoints: